Out with old, in with new in Golden Globe TV race

 | LOS ANGELES

-LOS ANGELES Golden Globe organizers shook up the television industry on Thursday, snubbing old favourites and nominating a slew of new shows and stars for its highest honours.
+LOS ANGELES Golden Globe organizers shook up the television industry on Thursday, snubbing old favorites and nominating a slew of new shows and stars for its highest honors.

 Seven of the 10 best TV drama and comedy series nominations went to newcomers, including Showtime psychological thriller "Homeland", HBO fantasy "Game of Thrones", the Fox comedy "New Girl" and FX's "American Horror Story."